petermartens98/UFC-Rankings-EDA-1993-to-2022/README.md

 3. Place the CSV file (`UFC_rankings_history.csv`) in the working directory.
 4. Open the Jupyter Notebook and run all cells to generate visualizations.

----

-## License 📜

-This project is open-source under the MIT License.

----

-If you want, I can **also make a version with even more playful emojis and visual hierarchy for each section** to make it very GitHub-friendly and visually appealing.

-Do you want me to do that?